Is it too late to fill out the FAFSA/CADAA and receive financial aid for this year?

 When will I receive my financial aid?

 Most financial aid is split into two payments in the semester so that half is scheduled for payment at the beginning of the semester and the other half is scheduled for payment at the mid-point of the semester.
-The following dates are for all students eligible for payment by these payment dates.
+All students eligible for payment should calendar these payment dates.
 Subsequent payment dates will follow every week or two weeks to pay students who were not previously ready for payment.
-Grant, loan, and scholarship payments are all disbursed (paid out) via BankMobile Disbursements on these dates.
+Grant, loan, and scholarship payments are all disbursed (paid out) via BankMobile Disbursements on these payment dates.

 What do I do if I don’t make as much money as I did in the year my tax information is used on my FAFSA/CADAA?